citynetwork/docs/docs/reference/flavors/index.md

+---
+description: >
+  Using flavors, you define a server’s performance characteristics and supported features.
+---
 # Flavors

 Any server instance running in {{brand}} has a **flavor**, which defines the number of virtual CPU cores, the amount of virtual RAM, and other performance-related factors.

+{{page.meta.description}}

 ## Naming convention